Frequently Asked Questions About Online Mental Support

 Should I create an anonymous or secure email account?

 Regular email accounts can reveal your name and workplace (if you use a work email address).
 If you prefer to be anonymous or use an alias, that's fine with me.
-Free services like Yahoo, Hotmail and Gmail allow you to create an alias and are only accessible by logging in with a private ID and password.
-There are also paid services like Hushmail that provide secure, encrypted email.
+Free services like Yahoo, Hotmail, and Gmail allow you to create an alias and are only accessible by logging in with a private ID and password.
+You can also use paid services like Hushmail that provide secure, encrypted email.

 What if I need urgent help or feel suicidal?

-Online consulting services are not appropriate for emergency situations or persons having suicidal thoughts because it may be 24 hours or more before you and I can connect.
+Most importantly, online mental support consulting services are not appropriate for emergency situations or persons having suicidal thoughts because it may be 24 hours or more before you and I can connect.
 If you are feeling suicidal, please contact a crisis center: call 911 or National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+You can also use online chat with the Suicide Prevention Lifeline.
 If you are feeling strong emotional distress or rapidly changing emotions, contact a psychotherapist or mental health worker in your area.